 The making of PTFE is quite similar to any other polymer.
 It is manufactured by the free-radical polymerization technique in an aqueous media using the addition polymerization of TFE in a batch process.

 The chemical structure of PTFE is identical to polyethylene; the only major difference is that the hydrogen atoms are completely replaced by fluorine.
 However, the preparation methods for PE and PTFE are drastically different from each other.

-The size of the fluorine atom is huge, and that forms a uniform and continuous sheath around carbon-carbon bonds and hence provides good chemical resistance, electrical inertness, and stability to the molecule.
+The size of the fluorine atom is huge, forming a uniform and continuous sheath around carbon-carbon bonds and hence providing good chemical resistance, electrical inertness, and stability to the molecule.